HuangLab-SYSU/block-emulator/README.md

 - [NSDI'2019 Monoxide] J. Wang and H. Wang, “Monoxide: Scale out blockchains with asynchronous consensus zones,” in 16th USENIX Symposium on Networked Systems Design and Implementation (NSDI 19), 2019, pp. 95–112.
 - [SRDS'2022 Achieving] C. Li, H. Huang, Y. Zhao, X. Peng, R. Yang, Z. Zheng, and S. Guo, “Achieving scalability and load balance across blockchain shards for state sharding,” in Proc. of 2022 41st International Symposium on Reliable Distributed Systems (SRDS’22), 2022, pp. 284–294.

+# ====================================

 # Contributors

 ## Huawei Huang

 Huawei Huang is a professor (full) at Sun Yat-sen University.
 He is a senior member of IEEE.
 He received his Ph.D. in Computer Science and Engineering from the University of Aizu, Japan.
-His research interests include blockchain, Web3, and distributed computing/protocols.
+His research interests include blockchain and distributed computing/protocols.
 He has published more than 150 papers in top journals and conferences, including IEEE/ACM ToN, JSAC, TPDS, TDSC, TMC, INFOCOM, WWW, ICDCS, SRDS, and IWQoS.
 He is a PI or Co-PI on several blockchain-related research projects funded by the National Key Research & Development Program of China, the National Natural Science Foundation of China (NSFC), and other funding agencies.
-He has published two blockchain books, "From Blockchain to Web3 & Metaverse", "Blockchain Sharding: Theory and Practice", and "Blockchain Scalability", all published by Springer.
+He has published 3 blockchain monographs with Springer: "Blockchain Sharding: Theory and Practice", "From Blockchain to Web3 & Metaverse", and "Blockchain Scalability".

+## Guang Ye

+Guang Ye is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
+His research interests mainly include Blockchain.
+Since joining HuangLab as an undergraduate intern in August 2021, he has participated in the development of BlockEmulator.
+He redesigned and implemented an advanced version of BlockEmulator -- BlockEmulator-X (coming soon).

+## Zhaokang Yin

+Zhaokang Yin is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
+His research interests mainly focus on blockchain.
+In October 2022, he joined HuangLab to help develop BlockEmulator.

+## Jianbo Xiong

+Jianbo Xiong is currently a Master's student of the School of Software and Engineering at Sun Yat-Sen University.
+His research interests mainly focus on blockchain.
+In September 2025, he joined HuangLab to help develop BlockEmulator and maintain BrokerChain Testnet.

 ## Jianru Lin